eclipse-sumo/sumo/docs/web/docs/Simulation/Intersections.md

 The most important configuration aspect is whether the dynamics within an intersection shall be modelled or not.
-This is configured using the following options
+This is configured using the following options.
+When simulating without internal links, Vehicles  be subject to right-of-way rules (waiting at traffic lights and at minor roads) but they will appear instantly on the other side of the intersection after passing the stop line.
+They cannot block the intersection, wait within the intersection for left turns nor collide on the intersection.

 ## [netconvert](../netconvert.md)-option **--no-internal-links**

 When set to **true**, the network will not contain *internal lanes*, that is lanes within an intersection.
 Instead, vehicles will *jump* across the intersection.
-To avoid a systematic shortening of route lengths, the length of all edges is set artificially to the length between junction centers without changing their appearance.
+To avoid a systematic shortening of route lengths, the length of all edges is [set artificially to the length](Simulation/Distances.md) between junction centers without changing their appearance.
 When set to **false** (the default), The network will contain lanes within intersections on which vehicles will drive just as on normal lanes,